brianametta/C_Programs/README.md

 # C_Programs
-Code written for various programming courses or for fun in C.
+Code written for various programming courses or for fun in C. Also includes Lua and Bash programs.